 Several techniques are used in 3D modeling, including:

-Key Advantages of 3D Modeling in Machine Part Design
+Key Advantages of 3D Modeling for Machine Part Design

 1. Enhanced Visualization and Accuracy